 3. Client Proposal

 By this, I mean including some information on how and when you work and the logistics of doing business with you.
-I personally already state all of this information on my website (most of it on the FAQ page), but I want to ensure my potential clients know exactly what they are getting and how I work so they can be confident that I am a good fit for them and their business.
+You want to ensure your potential clients know exactly what they are getting and how you work so you can be confident that you are a good fit for them and their business.

-It is also a good idea to include some testimonials to remind them how worth it you am!
+It is also a good idea to include some testimonials to remind them how worth it you are!

 4. Follow-Up

-I have a rule whereby I follow-up once and once only, three working days after I send the initial proposal.
-If I don’t hear anything back, I do not chase any further.
+If I don’t hear anything back after two follow-ups, I do not chase any further.
 Either they aren’t sure they want to hire you or they know they don’t want to hire you.
-In an ideal world, they would just let you know, however more often than not in this scenario I find I get no response, versus a polite “no thank you”.
+In an ideal world, they would just let you know, however more often than not, if I’ve had to send that second reminder, I find I get no response, versus a polite “no thank you”.

 I 100% believe in listening to your gut so I just don’t think it is worth my time to chase these people down, I value having the “right” clients too much!

-Ok, this is the bit where they are most likely to waiver and where you need to make sure your communication is absolutely on point.
-The combination of reading a load of legal and GDPR jargon and paying a four-figure invoice by itself isn’t anyone’s idea of a great day, so it is critical you package this in the right way to get your client leaping over that line with both feet.
+Ok, so they want to move ahead – congratulations!
+To make it official, you need to get a signed contract and that invoice/deposit paid, not the most exciting part and so it is critical you package this in the right way to get your client leaping over that line with both feet.

 5.1 The Welcome Packet